johnBrereton/Website-v2/docs/index.md

 # Welcome to My Website
 ---
 !!! warning "Response to COVID-19"
-    Due to COVID-19 hospitals around the world have been strugling with a lack of medical supplies.
-To help this I have been printing and assembling face sheilds to be worn over respirators.
+    Due to COVID-19 hospitals around the world have been struggling with a lack of medical supplies.
+To help this I have been printing and assembling face shields to be worn over respirators.
 Click [here](Projects/COVID-19.md) to learn more.
 ## About Me
 I am an 8th-grade student at Alexandria Middle School and a member of FTC team 12601.
 Over the past few years, I have completed several tech-related projects including building a [CNC](Projects/CNC.md) from scratch, creating my own personal [VPN](Projects/Pi-VPN), and designing and hosting this [website](Projects/Website.md).